0ddjob/Alice_MC10/RGB_Video/README.md

 - Pin 7 = blue

 ### Input Signals Required
-These are based on the Alice schematic - may be changed to reflect MC-10's chip designations, etc.
+These are based on the Alice schematic - will be changed to reflect MC-10's chip designations, etc.
 - SYS_CLK = Z12 pin 12 (74LS14)
 - ΦA = Z11 pin 11 (MC6847 VDG)
 - ΦB = Z11 pin 10 (MC6847 VDG)
 - CHB = Z11 pin 9 (MC6847 VDG)
-- Y = Z11 28 (MC6847 VDG)
+- Y = Z11 pin 28 (MC6847 VDG)

 ### Notable Differences Between Alice & MC-10
 The crystal for the Alice is located next to the 6803 CPU whereas the MC-10's crystal is part of the RF modulator circuit.
 This means that any modification to the MC-10's video output stage needs to include the crystal & system clock generation circuitry ...
 NOTE TO SELF!